It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

-- Walking Spoiler: Given her role in V's Story Mode, most of the tropes involving her are censored.
+- Walking Spoiler: Given her role in V's Story Mode, her name will not be listed on her folder.

-- Well-Intentioned Extremist: Wants to bring peace to the world.
+- Well-Intentioned Extremist: Wants to bring absolute peace to the world.
+By freezing everyone solid.

 - Wings Do Nothing: Despite her wings, she is not immune to Ring Outs.

 Weapon(s) - Hidden Blades (two), Roman Longsword, Stiletto, Hidden Gun, Crossbow